ARIHANT218/Quick-Chat/README.md

 # 💬 Quick Chat

 **Quick Chat** is a full-stack real-time chat application with secure **user authentication** and **MongoDB** integration.
 It allows multiple users to communicate instantly in a clean, responsive interface.
-Designed for teams, demo projects, or personal use, Quick Chat delivers performance, simplicity, and extensibility.

 ---